-To configure WWINSOCK:
+To configure WWINSOCK

-1. On the Configure menu, double-click WWINSOCK.
+1 On the Configure menu, double-click WWINSOCK.
 The WWINSOCK Configuration Parameters dialog box appears.

-WWINSOCK Configuration Parameters

-TCP/IP Port: 1111 Logging

-Packet Size: 2048 bytes Log Unusual Problems

-Max Unacked 10 packets O Don't Log Problems

-- Timeouts Retry Limits

-Connect to Remote 60 seconds Transmission Errors 3

-Receive Connect Cmd 60 seconds Out-of-Memory Errors 3

-Receive Connect Rsp 60 seconds No Response Errors 3

-Out-of-Memory Pause 10 seconds Partial Xmit Retries 30

-No Response 60 seconds

-Keep Alive Period 60 seconds Validation Method

-Xmit Stuck 120 seconds C Non

-Partial Xmit Retry Delay 10 seconds • C B C-1

-OK Cancel R estore H elp
+WWINSOCK Configuration Parameters TCP/IP Port: 1111 Packet Size: 2048 Max Unacked 10 bytes packets Logging C Log A ll Problems C Log U nusual Problems C D on't Log Problems Timeouts Retry Limits Connect to Remote 60 seconds Transmission Errors 3 Receive Connect Cmd 60 seconds Out-of-Memory Errors 3 Receive Connect Rsp 60 seconds No Response Errors 3 Out-of-Memory Pause 10 seconds Partial Xmit Retries 30 No Response 60 seconds Keep Alive Period 60 seconds Validation Method Xmit Stuck 120 seconds O N on O Checksur Partial Xmit Retry Delay 10 seconds © C B C-1 OK Cancel R estore H elp

-- 2. In the TCP/IP Port box, type the local port number used by TCP/IP when attempting to connect to a host.
-All hosts communicating with each other must have the same port number. - 3.
-In the Packet Size box, type the size of network packets to be used over the WinSock network.
-The default value of 2048 bytes is optimal for most configurations. - 4.
-In the Max Unacked Pkts box, type the number of unacknowledged packets the WinSock network interface will allow.
-During normal operation, the WinSock interface allows several unacknowledged network packets to be outstanding at the interface before pausing to wait for acknowledgment.
-If the values for this parameter are different at two connecting nodes, the minimum value will be used by the WinSock interface. - 5.
-In the Timeouts group, type the timeout values (measured in seconds) for the WinSock interface:
+- 2 In the TCP/IP Port box, type the local port number used by TCP/IP to connect to a host.
+All hosts communicating with each other must use the same port number. - 3 In the Packet Size box, type the size of network packets to be used over the WinSock network.
+The default value of 2048 bytes is optimal for most configurations.

-Connect to Remote
+4 In the Max Unacked Pkts box, type the number of unacknowledged packets the WinSock network interface will allow.

+During normal operation, the WinSock interface lets several unacknowledged network packets remain outstanding at the interface before pausing to wait for acknowledgment.
+If the values for this parameter are different at two connecting nodes, the minimum value is used by the WinSock interface.

+- 5 In the Timeouts group, type the time-out values (measured in seconds) for the WinSock interface: - Connect to Remote

-Type the number of seconds the WinSock network interface will wait before timing out on the connection.
+Type the number of seconds for the WinSock network interface to wait before timing out on the connection.